house4hack/PCBFactory/Hardware/README.md

 The PCB Factory started its life as a 3d Printer called 3drag (https://reprap.org/wiki/3drag).
 It was donated to House4Hack and after not getting any love for a while, it was repurposed as the base for our PCB Factory.

 ## Theory of Operation:
-The PCBFactory will burn away a layer (like paint or film) and leave a protective layer over the tracks so that when we etch the board, the protected areas are not etched away and only the unprotected areas are etched away.
-Further more it will be able to drill all the neccessary holes, and even mill the edges.
+We start with a blank PCB, which we coat with a protective layer of paint or UV curable film.
+The PCBFactory will then burn away the protective layer around the tracks and leave a protective layer over the tracks so that when we etch the board, the protected areas are not etched away and only the unprotected areas are etched away.
+Furthermore it will be able to drill all the neccessary holes, and even mill the edges.

 ## Current features: